lcouper/CocciGenomics/Scripts/README.md

 ## pN/pS calculation

 - Requires multi-sample FASTA, reference genome (RefGenome/CocciRef_GCA_000149335.2.fna), and reference genome annotation file (RefGenome/genomic.gff)
 - Note: this calculation is only done *within* a population (e.g. just the environmental isolates from a single population).
-In the code below, I've specified specific samples on which to run the calculation.
-Need to update this for the real version.
+- In the code below, I've specified specific samples on which to run the calculation.
+- This included (clinical isolates from CA):
+- Or (environmental isolates from CA):

 **Step 1.
 Extract coding sequence coordinates by gene**
 This uses the gene annotation file.
 Note: Make sure to MERGE overlapping intervals by gene (so just one set of coordinates per gene).